lordrasmus/uclibc-ng-dev/README.md

 While it's still a work in progress, it is already functional.
 There is an option to update it using -u or --update.

-All files are stored in ~/.uc_dev/.
-The builds are performed in the current working directory within a separate folder for each development package.
+All files are stored in in a working directory which can be set using uc_devel --work_dir.
+The builds are performed in working directory within a separate folder for each development package.

 The primary focus is on building uclibc-ng, a rootfs with the testsuite and busybox, and running it on QEMU.